ALERT: Instruction moves to distance and online learning. School phone lines and emails remain open for communication with families.

 Quality learning environments and programs are essential for the success of students.
-Working with funding provided by the Government of Alberta, the District plans and prioritizes its capital needs carefully to meet the needs of students today and in the future.
+Working with funding provided by the Government of Alberta, the Division plans and prioritizes its capital needs carefully to meet the needs of students today and in the future.

 To ensure we invest responsibly and strategically in all our school buildings, it’s important that we clearly understand the condition of our school infrastructure.